Privacy Policy

 This includes contacting you about a role you’ve applied for or which we think you might be interested in, processing expense claims you’ve made, recording shifts you’ve booked, recognising your contribution, asking for your opinions on your volunteering experience and next of kin details.

-3.10 Use of sensitive personal data about employees and volunteers
+2.10 Use of sensitive personal data about employees and volunteers

-As explained in Section 2, in certain limited circumstances, we may legally collect and process sensitive personal data without requiring the explicit consent of an employee or volunteer.
+In certain limited circumstances, we may legally collect and process sensitive personal data without requiring the explicit consent of an employee or volunteer.

-(a) We will process data about an employee’s health where it is necessary, for example, to record absence from work due to sickness, to pay statutory sick pay, to make appropriate referrals to the Occupational Health Service, and to make any necessary arrangements or adjustments to the workplace in the case of disability.
+- We will process data about an employee’s health where it is necessary, for example, to record absence from work due to sickness, to pay statutory sick pay, to make appropriate referrals to the Occupational Health Service, and to make any necessary arrangements or adjustments to the workplace in the case of disability.
 This processing will not normally happen without the employee’s knowledge and, where necessary, consents.

-(b) We will process data about, but not limited to, an employee’s or volunteers racial and ethnic origin, their sexual orientation and their religious beliefs, but only where they have volunteered such data and only for the purpose of monitoring and upholding our equality and diversity policy.
+- We will process data about, but not limited to, an employee’s or volunteers racial and ethnic origin, their sexual orientation and their religious beliefs, but only where they have volunteered such data and only for the purpose of monitoring and upholding our equality and diversity policy.

-How we secure your personal data
+3. How we secure your personal data

 We want to keep our clients, donors, volunteers, employees and contractors safe, so the security of your data and of our information systems is incredibly important to us.

-External threats to our data security are changing all the time, so we have a robust process for assessing, managing and protecting all of our new and existing systems to ensure they are up to date and secure.
+External threats to our data security are changing all the time, so we have a robust process for assessing, managing and protecting all 0our new and existing systems to ensure they are up to date and secure.
 Our staff complete mandatory information security and data protection training when they start with us and every year afterwards, to reinforce their responsibilities and requirements.

 We ensure that there are technical controls in place to protect your personal details on our websites and Office 365 network.
 We always ensure that only authorised personnel (for example Penny Brohn UK staff or volunteers) have access to your information and that they are appropriately trained to manage personal information.